skooter500/OOP-2017-2018/README.md

 - F6 - Steps over a line of code
 - F5 - Step into a method

+Also you can try making your own audio files to test by singing

 Bonus!

 If you want to test your transcriptions against the Tunepal collection of tunes, you can paste the transcription to the end of this URL in your browser: